kirillzyusko/react-native-keyboard-controller/docs/docs/api/keyboard-controller.md

 static state(): KeyboardEventData;
 ```

 This method returns the last keyboard state.
-It returns `null` if keyboard was not shown in the app yet.

 The `KeyboardEventData` is represented by following structure: